ICST-Technion/S23_IoT-Doorbell/README.md

 # IoT-Doorbell
 Smart doorbell with video and audio capabilities- STILL IN PROCESS

-This is an IoT doorbell project that enables capturing an image by pressing a button, which sends an alert notification and allows you to view the image on your mobile phone
+This is an IoT doorbell project that enables capturing an image by pressing a button, which sends an alert notification and allows you to view the image on your mobile phone.

 ## Features:
 - Image capture on button press